 - Italian cheesecake - silkier, less tangy alternative to cream cheese versions

 A tablespoon of mascarpone stirred into scrambled eggs off the heat produces the richest, creamiest scrambled eggs you can make.
-The same off-heat technique applies when folding stracciatella from a torn burrata into warm pasta — heat ruins both.
 This is a classic Italian technique that requires no other change to your usual scrambled egg method.

 Never boil a sauce containing mascarpone.
 Add it at the very end, with the heat off or on the lowest setting.
 Stir gently until it incorporates.
 If the sauce needs more heat after adding mascarpone, keep it below 160 F and stir constantly.
 Above 175 F, the fat separates and the sauce breaks.
 There is no way to rescue a broken mascarpone sauce.